-Yarbough’s mother, Annie, was also well known to have had a serious drug problem and to keep company with suspicious people.
-In fact, she had been threatened the night before.
+Yarbough’s mother, Annie, was also well known to have had a serious drug problem and to keep company with questionable people.
+In fact, she had been threatened the night before she died.
 Completely disregarding this, police kept their sights on her son and his friend as the only suspects in the case.

 After hours upon hours of interrogation, threats, and coercion, Wilson finally confessed to the crime and implicated Yarbough as his accomplice.
 He was offered a deal.
 If he would testify against Yarbough, he would get a reduced sentence and perhaps be out on parole in just a few short years.
 He was still a child, unable to fully grasp the gravity of his accusations against his friend, and took the deal.
 Yarbough was sentenced to 75 years to life, while Wilson got 9 years to life.